Paul Skenes Stats, Bio & Cy Young Odds

 Skenes accomplished both feats in 2023.

-Less than a year later, Skenes was in the Major Leagues.
+Less than a year later, Skenes was a Major League rookie.
 And shortly after, the Pittsburgh Pirates ace was added to the 2024 National League All-Star team.
 He went on to win the 2024 NL Rookie of the Year Award and finished third in NL Cy Young Award voting.
+He was a popular pick among bettors to win the Rookie of the Year Award.

-Here is a look at Skenes’ career stats, his game logs, bio information and much more.
+Here is a look at Skenes’ career stats, odds to win the NL Cy Young, his game logs, bio information and much more.
+Of course, there always are DFS opportunties and various prop bets involving Skenes, too.

 Paul Skenes Career Stats